-Nonprofits must reinvest any profits into their programs.
-In the case of an artist-centered organization, the nonprofit's programs are integrally tied to the founding artist's work.
-This reinvestment generally translates into the financing of further creative works by the founding artist; thus, the artist reaps the benefit of the economic right, and the copyright serves its purpose as an impetus for creativity.
-In the case of the Center, income from the performance and the licensing of Graham's dances helped to finance rehearsal space, dancer salaries, and other resources utilized by Graham for the creation of subsequent works.
-The nonprofit structure also provides the artist with other financial resources-such as the ability to solicit contributions and generate tax-free revenue-which provide additional support for the creation of new work.

-Nonprofit organizations have perpetual life.
-They are empowered to outlive their founders and thus can give creative behind the copyright laws is to bring as many new works into the public domain as possible."
+Nonprofits must reinvest any profits into their programs.257 In the case of an artist-centered organization, the nonprofit's programs are integrally tied to the founding artist's work.258 This reinvestment generally translates into the financing of further creative works by the founding artist;259 thus, the artist reaps the benefit of the economic right, and the copyright serves its purpose as an impetus for creativity.
+In the case of the Center, income from the performance and the licensing of Graham's dances helped to finance rehearsal space, dancer salaries, and other resources utilized by Graham for the creation of subsequent works.260 The nonprofit structure also provides the artist with other financial resources-such as the ability to solicit contributions and generate tax-free revenue-which provide additional support for the creation of new work.261 behind the copyright laws is to bring as many new works into the public domain as possible."
 Id. at 611 (citation omitted).

+Nonprofit organizations have perpetual life.262 They are empowered to outlive their founders and thus can give creative

-See, e.g., supra note 24 and accompanying text.
+256 See, e.g., supra note 24 and accompanying text.

-&lt;sup>257 See N.Y.
-Not-For-Profit Corp.
-Law § 204 (McKinney 1997 & Supp.
+257 See N.Y.
+NOT-FOR-PROFIT CORP.
+LAW § 204 (McKinney 1997 & Supp.
 2005); BJORKLUND ET AL., supra note 62, § 1-2; supra notes 62-63 and accompanying text.

-See supra notes 24, 64-65 and accompanying text.
+258 See supra notes 24, 64-65 and accompanying text.

-&lt;sup>259 See supra notes 24, 62-65 and accompanying text.
+259 See supra notes 24, 62-65 and accompanying text.

-&lt;sup>260 See supra notes 150-51, 161, 186-87 and accompanying text.
+260 See supra notes 150-51, 161, 186-87 and accompanying text.

-$^{262}$ N.Y.
+$^{^{262}}$ N.Y.
 Not-for-Profit Corp.
-Law $\S~202(a)(1).$
+Law § 202(a)(1).

-work a life beyond the natural life of a founding artist.
-Although there is some debate as to whether all artists want their works to live on after their deaths, and though it has been posited that Graham "may have subconsciously wished to take her work with her to the grave," Graham expressed a clear desire for the Center to continue after her death.
-"So deeply concerned am I for the future of my work and that the Martha Graham Center goes on," Graham wrote, "that I have ensured through my attorney that the technique and the ballets will continue to be available and used by the Martha Graham Company and School."
-In her will, Graham also named the Center as the sole contingent beneficiary and "requested that, in lieu of a funeral or memorial service, 'contributions be made to the Martha Graham Center of Contemporary Dance, Inc. to support that which has played such a rich and meaningful part in my life."
+work a life beyond the natural life of a founding artist.263 Although there is some debate as to whether all artists want their works to live on after their deaths,264 and though it has been posited that Graham "may have subconsciously wished to take her work with her to the grave,"265 Graham expressed a clear desire for the Center to continue after her death.
+"So deeply concerned am I for the future of my work and that the Martha Graham Center goes on," Graham wrote, "that I have ensured through my attorney that the technique and the ballets will continue to be available and used by the Martha Graham Company and School."266 In her will, Graham also named the Center as the sole contingent beneficiary267 and "requested that, in lieu of a funeral or memorial service, 'contributions be made to the Martha Graham Center of Contemporary Dance, Inc. to support that which has played such a rich and meaningful part in my life."268